anisbet/pipe/tests/README.md

 Describes a feature of the 'flag' and how it is used.
 Later this appears in the log output as the name of the test.

 ### Parameters:
 Additional parameters used by the flag.
 Specifying the flag itself is optional and doing so can improve clarity of the documentation.
 The dash '-' or '--' are are also optional.
+Make sure the flag you are testing is listed first in the parameters string.

 ### Input: (data)
 Input data is always written to file during testing.
 By default pipeline will create file names for you in a scratch directory.
 You can also use